What is a demand-side platform? An in-depth guide for beginners

 Here’s a quick comparison chart explaining the core differences between self-serve and managed DSP service models:

-CategorySelf-Serve DSPManaged DSP
+CategorySelf-serve DSPManaged DSP

 Who runs campaignsBrands or agencies directly in the platformA dedicated team or partner on behalf of the advertiser